ipython/ipyparallel/docs/source/details.rst

 Data movement via DirectView
 ****************************

-Since a Python namespace is just a :class:`dict`, :class:`DirectView` objects provide dictionary-style access by key and methods such as :meth:`get` and :meth:`update` for convenience.
+Since a Python namespace is a :class:`dict`, :class:`DirectView` objects provide dictionary-style access by key and methods such as :meth:`get` and :meth:`update` for convenience.
 This make the remote namespaces of the engines appear as a local dictionary.
 Underneath, these methods call :meth:`apply`: